okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 	c = 3
 	d := 5	// same as var d = 5
 	var e = 10 // type is inferred

+	// you'll need to use all the above variables
+	// otherwise there will be a declaration err
+	// thrown
 }
 ```